alexandrepalaoro/coreidae-antennae/README.md

 The <i>"evo.models"</i> folder contains saved evolutionary analyses.
 We saved them in different ".Rdata" files because some of them might take >5 minutes to run.
 Each file is a different analysis and they are called at different times in the code. <br>
 The <i>"phylo"</i> folder contains the phylogeny we used in the paper.
 We also have four files that are not inside any folder.
+- "Coreidae_Adults.csv" - Contains the classification of each antennomere and links to the images we used to categorize antennal morphology in adults.
+Also has links to primary taxonomic descriptions in a few instances.
-- "All_records_Coreidae_antena.csv" - Contains all the species with the links to the images we used to categorize the species.
+- "Coreidae_Nymphs_Full.csv" - Contains links to the images we used to categorize antennomere morphology.
+This is the full file, we collapsed it into genus for analyses.
 - "antennae-evol.html" - an Rmarkdown file with all the analyses performed.
-- "corr-t2-antena.Rdata" - the fossil-calibrated phylogeny using the "correlated" method from the package ape.
-- "relax-t2-antena.Rdata" - the fossil-calibrated phylogeny using the "relaxed" method from the package ape.

 ##### Dataset: